5 Ways to Ensure Your New Grads Have an Awesome Onboarding Experience

 Take a leaf out of Atlassian’s onboarding program and arrange a new starter ‘hackathon’ event to connect them to your brand and culture.

-Another example is again with our CEO, Dan, who was tasked with a special executive project during his graduate year at Westpac - the executive team listed a range of priority areas in the business for the graduates to work on with ‘fresh eyes’.
+Another example is again with our Director, Dan, who was tasked with a special executive project during his graduate year at Westpac - the executive team listed a range of priority areas in the business for the graduates to work on with ‘fresh eyes’.

 4. Pre-Start Mixer